Motor Injury Insurance

 Third Party means you are protecting yourself from potentially being sued for damages if you cause injury to others (third parties).
 It also means drivers or passengers that are entirely at fault (ie the first party) are not eligible for compensation unless they are children under the age of 16.

 What is the difference between Compulsory Third Party (CTP) and Third Party Property (TPP)?

 CTP covers personal injury whereas TPP covers for property damage.
 Each is an insurance policy in their own right, with specific conditions that apply, for example an excess.
-A $460 (as at 10 July 2011) excess applies for a CTP Insurance Policy if you are more then 25% at fault for the cause of a crash and someone lodges a personal injury claim.
+A $510 (as at 1 January 2013) excess applies for a CTP Insurance Policy if you are more than 25% at fault for the cause of a crash and someone lodges a personal injury claim.